LinkedIn 101 : How students can utilise this platform at university

 LinkedIn is kind of like the younger, more professional brother of Facebook.

-When it comes to career prospects, gaining insight into your industry of choice and branching out to start networking, LinkedIn essentially is the Facebook of the employment sphere.
+When it comes to career prospects LinkedIn can be really helpful, it can help you to gain insight into your industry of choice and you can network, LinkedIn essentially is the Facebook of the employment sphere.